asascience-open/ncSOS/Readme.md

 ## ChangeLog

 ### v1.2
-* Version that works with version 4.5 of the THREDDS data server.
-Please note that this version contains all of the same functionality as v1.1 and is not backwards compatible with previous versions of the THREDDS data server.
+* Works with version 4.5 of the THREDDS data server.
+Please note that this version contains all of the same functionality as v1.1 and that it is not backwards compatible with previous versions of the THREDDS data server.

 ### v1.1
 * Addressed defects identified in the November 2014 test report (#156).